Main and secondary gainful activities

 The flat-rate tax can be applied by businesses from 2021.
 It is mainly sought by those who want to simplify their lives with administration and get rid of tax returns.
 It’s worthwhile for people who don’t usually deal much with deductible items like mortgage interest, gifts or pensions on their tax return, don’t claim child tax credits and so on.

-From 2023, self-employed persons with income up to CZK 2,000,000 who are not VAT payers can enter the flat-rate regime.
-There are also three flat-rate tax bands, namely CZK 7,498 per month, CZK 16,745 per month and CZK 27,139 per month.
-The amount is then due by the 20th day of the calendar month for which the advance is paid.
+There are also three flat-rate tax bands, namely CZK 8,716 per month, CZK 16,745 per month and CZK 27,139 per month.
+The amount is then payable by the 20th day of the calendar month for which the advance is paid.

-For health insurance, the minimum advance payment will increase to CZK 2 968 in 2024.
-The amount changes right from the January payment, so you need to amend your standing orders accordingly.
-However, if you pay more than the legal minimum, you don’t need to worry about anything until your tax return.
-If you forget to change the minimum deposit amount at the bank, the health insurance staff will usually notify you of the underpayment.
+For health insurance, the minimum deposit will increase to CZK 3,143 in 2025.
+The amount changes right from the January payment, so standing orders need to be amended in this respect.
+However, if you pay more than the legal minimum, you don’t have to worry about anything until your tax return.
+If you forget to change the amount of the minimum deposit at the bank, the health insurance staff will usually notify you of the underpayment.

 Self-employed people who work as a sideline do not pay the minimum health insurance advance.
 Simply submit an income and expenditure statement to your health insurance company once a year and then, if necessary, pay the premium at once according to your actual income.

-Tip: Health and social security debt can build up quickly – just forget one payment or fail to pay the full amount and you’re done.
-On top of that, there are penalties and you could be in for a nasty surprise.
-So how exactly does it work if you’re self-employed and what if your employer doesn’t pay your insurance?
-Find out in our next article.
+Health and social security debt can build up quickly.
+How exactly does it work if you’re self-employed and what if your employer doesn’t pay your insurance?
+Find out in the next article.

 Advances on social insurance in 2023